tnunnink/L5Sharp/README.md

 Changes should (ideally) only be precipitated by bug fixes or further understanding of the L5X schema.

 Any custom or additional helper functionality will be added to the `L5Sharp.Extensions` project.
 This allows you to opt in only if you like or need to use these additional features.
-If you wish to create you own, you can achieve this using C# extension methods and LINQ to XML for the core classes, all of which implement `ILogixSerializable` to retrieve the underlying `XElement` object.
+If you wish to create your own, you can achieve this using C# extension methods and LINQ to XML for the core classes, all of which implement `ILogixSerializable` to retrieve the underlying `XElement` object.